- Cancer Information

 Time is a difficult concept for young children, so it may not help to give even vague time frames.
-Older children may want some idea.
+For younger children, it may be helpful to talk about time in relation to upcoming events (e.g. school holidays, a birthday).
+Older children may want some idea of how long a parent is likely to live.
 It is still important to balance hope with reality.

 A: “Nobody knows for sure when anyone will die.
 The doctors have said I will probably live for at least X months/years.
 Whatever happens, we want to make the most of that time.
-I will be trying to live for as long as possible.”
+I hope to be well enough to go to your kindy concert.”

-“No-one can answer that, but we are hoping that there will still be some good days.”
+“No-one can answer that, but we hope there will still be some good days.”

 “Pop is very ill now because the treatment hasn’t made him better.
 He’s not having any more treatment and will probably die soon.”